 You have a Right to Recover

 Florida Statute 627.736 has specifically addressed individuals who cannot work or experience a loss of income after an accident.
 The injured party can recover against the insurance company 60% of any loss of gross income and loss of earning capacity per individual.
-Additionally, if your injury was a result of the negligence of another driver, then that driver’s insurance may be obligated to pay the remaining 40% of your loss income as a result of the accident.
+Additionally, if your injury was a result of the negligence of another driver, then that driver’s insurance may be obligated to pay the remaining 40% of your lost income as a result of the accident.

 Florida PIP and Payment for Lost Wages